alailink/UMN_Prelim_NSCI_Math_Review/README.md

 How is the metric computed?
 * Take a reference spike train and a target spike train
-* slide the target across the reference, comparing only where the reference has neuron activity spikes
+* slide the target across the reference, comparing only where the reference has neuron activity spikes.
+This creates a histogram instead of a continuous plot (also possible just not what we want.)
 * Take the sum at each point and graph it.
 Possibly normalize.
 * Y axis : coincidences / spikes / normalized counts
 * X axis : sampling point of *sliding*